 - The move to an open-source development framework

 - The addition of RPGs to the Profound UI Suite

 - Advanced security and parameter markers

 - Updates to the Visual Designer and widgets

 Legacy applications, especially those that have green screens, require modernization to meet the demands of today’s every day user.
 RPG has always been the primary language compatible with IBM i.
 Often, migrating an application completely to some new platform is not feasible.
 Therefore, methods like integrating APIs is recommended to change the interface of your application and keep the code you trust and have invested in.
+Organizations migrate to other platforms thinking there are no IBM i experts left, as many IBM i experts are at the retiring age.
+But there are organizations that have in-depth expertise in maintaining your IBM i system.
 To proceed with the modification process, always get an expert’s advice.
 Expert advice can help you deliver a new interface that your user’s can rely on with minimum disruption.